Consensys/linea-attestation-registry/contracts/README.md

 ## 3. Do upgrade

-1. Check that your `.env` file contains the address of all the proxies for the targeted network
+1. Check your `.env` file contains the address of all the proxies for the targeted network
-2. Upgrade only the implementations that changed since the last upgrade via the `pnpm run upgrade NETWORK_NAME` command
+2. Upgrade only the implementations that have changed since the last upgrade via the `pnpm run upgrade NETWORK_NAME` command
 3. _Optional_: Upgrade all the implementations by forcing their re-deployment via the `pnpm run upgrade:force NETWORK_NAME` command